 San Diego is also a Navy town with a very strong presence both on the ground, at sea and in the hearts of local folks.
 It’s also the filming location of one of the greatest motion pictures ever to be made – Top Gun!
 I apologize in advance for anecdotes to the movie here and there throughout this guide.

 So if you’re kind of convinced by now but still wondering what is there to do in San Diego for 3 days?
 You’ve come to the right place.
-I hope you will find this 3 days in San Diego travel itinerary will cover the area’s major attractions and very much suitable for a long weekend of fun in the sun.
+This 3 days in San Diego travel itinerary will cover the area’s major attractions and very much suitable for a long weekend of fun in the sun.

 What’s Included in this 3 Days in San Diego Travel Itinerary